 Last week, I talked about why understanding emotion is important in thinking critically and clearly.
-It is not just understanding emotion, however, that is important but being aware and able to monitor, and let them go.
+It is not just understanding emotion, however, that is important but being mindfully aware and able to monitor, and let them go.
 This week, I will discuss one perspective on what exactly an emotion is.
 This approach combines Western psychology and neuroscience with Buddhism.
 One practice I discussed last week is to use analysis or deconstruction.
 Analysis itself can be turned into a way to intervene in and let go of an emotion.
 To analyze or deconstruct an emotion, first understand the triggers and evolutionary uses of emotion and then go to the components of emotional experience.
-An intellectual understanding of the physiology and psychology of emotion can also be extremely helpful.
+An intellectual understanding of the physiology and psychology of emotion combined with mindfulness can be extremely helpful to us in terms of thinking more clearly or calming our body.
 Let’s use anxiety as an example.

 Triggers: what can trigger anxiety in you or your students?
 Take a moment to think of times you were anxious.
 What set it off?
 Can you find any characteristics these triggers share?